-(b) Cooperation with Caterpillar (China) Investment Co., Ltd
+- 1. Corporate information (cont'd) - 1.2 Investment in Guangxi Yuchai Machinery Company Limited (cont'd) - (b) Cooperation with Caterpillar (China) Investment Co., Ltd.

-On December 11, 2009, Yuchai, pursuant to a Joint-Venture Agreement entered into with Caterpillar (China) Investment Co., Ltd. ("Caterpillar"), incorporated Yuchai Remanufacturing Services Co., Ltd. ("Yuchai Remanufacturing") in Suzhou, Jiangsu province to provide remanufacturing services for and relating to Yuchai's diesel engines and components and certain Caterpillar's diesel engines and components.
-The registered capital of the Yuchai Remanufacturing is US\$ 200,000,000.
+On December 11, 2009, Yuchai, pursuant to a Joint Venture Agreement entered into with Caterpillar (China) Investment Co., Ltd. ("Caterpillar"), incorporated Yuchai Remanufacturing Services Co., Ltd. ("Yuchai Remanufacturing") in Suzhou, Jiangsu province to provide remanufacturing services for and relating to Yuchai's diesel engines and components and certain Caterpillar's diesel engines and components.
+The registered capital of the Yuchai Remanufacturing is US\$200 million.
 Yuchai holds 51% and Caterpillar holds the remaining 49% in the joint venture.
-Yuchai and Caterpillar holds joint control in governing the financial and operating policies of the Company and Caterpillar has veto rights in relation to certain key decisions despite having only 49% voting rights.
-As such, Yuchai continued to account for Yuchai Remanufacturing as a Joint Venture.
+Yuchai and Caterpillar hold joint control in governing the financial and operating policies of the joint venture and Caterpillar has veto rights in relation to certain key decisions despite having only 49% voting rights.
+As such, Yuchai continued to account for Yuchai Remanufacturing as a joint venture.

-(c) Cooperation with Chery Automobile Co., Ltd
+(c) Cooperation with Chery Automobile Co., Ltd.

-On August 11, 2009, Yuchai, pursuant to a Framework Agreement entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd. ("CIMC") and Chery Automobile Co., Ltd. ("Chery") (collectively referred to as "CIMC-Chery"), and Shenzhen City Jiusi Investment Management Co., Ltd. ("Jiusi") incorporated Y & C Engine Co., Ltd. ("Y & C") in Wuhu, Anhui province to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L including the engines of YC6K series.
-The registered capital of the Y & C is Rmb 500,000,000.
+On August 11, 2009, Yuchai, pursuant to a Framework Agreement entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd. ("CIMC") and Chery Automobile Co., Ltd. ("Chery") (collectively referred to as "CIMC-Chery"), and Shenzhen City Jiusi Investment Management Co., Ltd. ("Jiusi"), incorporated Y & C Engine Co., Ltd. ("Y & C") in Wuhu, Anhui province to produce heavy duty vehicle engines with the displacement range from 10.5L to 14L including the engines of YC6K series.
+The registered capital of the Y & C is Rmb 500 million.
 Yuchai and Jirui United each hold 45% in the joint venture with Jiusi holding the remaining 10%.